-If access or communication assistance and/or services (e.g., large print, taped materials, sign language interpreter, or translator) are required to participate in this public hearing, please contact the HHFDC's Human Resources Office at 587-0501, by email at hhfdchr@hawall.gov, by fax at 587-0600, or by written request at least ten business days before the hearing.
+If access or communication assistance and/or services (e.g., large print, taped materials, sign language interpreter, or translator) are required to participate in this public hearing, please contact the HHFDC's Human Resources Office at 587-0501, by email at hhfdchr@hawail.gov, by fax at 587-0600, or by written request at least ten business days before the hearing.
 Prompt requests help to ensure the availability of appropriate accommodations.

-The HHFDC does not discriminate against any person because of race, color, religion, sex, including gender identity or expression, sexual orientation, disability, familial status, ancestry, age, marital status, or HIV Infection mann times on:
+The HHFDC does not discriminate against any person because of race, color, religion, sex, including gender identity or expression, sexual orientation, disability, familial status, ancestry, age, marital status, or HiV infection.

-STATE OF HAWAR - EXHIBIT B AP-05 F Gitizen Participation

-IN THE MATTER OF NOTICE OF VIRTUAL PUBLIC HEARING

-}
+Denise Iseri-Matsubara, HHFDC Executive Director (WHT1336195 8/2/21)

+xhibit B nmary

-STATE OF HAWAII } }
+STATE OF HAWAII } SS.

-} SS.

 City and County of Honolulu }

-D. D. D. L. NOV 06 2020 # Dagaat 1

 Doc.
-Date: # Pages:1
+Date: AUG 26 2021 # Pages:1

-Notary Name: COLLEEN e.
-Soranaka First Judicial Circuit
+Notary Name: COLLEEN E. SORANAK Α First Judicial Circuit

 Doc.
-Description: Affidavit of STATENE SOF
+Description: Affidavi t of - VI E SOLV

-Publication
+Publication STATE OF THE PARTY.

-man No. 90-263
+Out AUG 26 3 2021 NOTARYSHID Z

 Notary Signature Date No. 90-263

-THE OF HANKING

-Lisa Sakakida being duly sworn, deposes and says that she is a clerk, duly authorized to execute this affidavit of Oahu Publications, Inc. publisher of The Honolulu Star-Advertiser, MidWeek, The Garden Island, West Hawaii Today, and Hawaii Tribune-Herald, that said newspapers are newspapers of general circulation in the State of Hawaii, and that the attached notice is true notice as was published in the
+Lisa Sakakida being duly sworn, to execute this affidavit of Oahu Star-Advertiser, MidWeek, The O Tribune-Herald, that said newspa of Hawaii, and that the attached in Publications, Garden Island apers are news Inc. publishe , West Hawa spapers of ge er of The Honolulu nii Today, and Hawaii eneral circulation in the State

-Honolulu Star-Advertiser 0 times on:
+Honolulu Star-Advertiser 11 times on:

+08/26/2021 •

-MidWeek 0 times on:
+MidWeek times on:

-The Garden Island 1 times on:
+The Garden Island 0 times on:

-11/06/2020

 Hawaii Tribune-Herald 0 times on:

 West Hawaii Today 0 times on:

-0 times on:
+Other Publications: 0 times on:

-A.D.
-20 20

-No. 90-263

-STATE OF HAWAII DEXHIBIT B AP-05-/Citizeh Participation

-And that affiant is not a party to or in any way interested in the above entitled matter.
+And that affiant is not a party to or in any way interested in n the above entitled matter.

-Lisa Sakakida
+Lisa Sakakida 26th Δ. Δ. aust 21

-bed to and swamper me this 6th day of NOVEMber
+Subscribed to and sworn before r me this day of / W gust21

+alle -

-Subscribed to and summer Colleen E. Soranaka, Notary Public of the First Judicial Circuit, State of Hawaii My commission expires: Jan 06 2024 SORWAR ce of Hatta
+Colleen E. Soranaka, Notary Pub My commission expires: Jan 06 olic of the Firs 2024 st Judicial Ci rcuit, State of Hawaii

-NOTICE OF VIRTUAL PUBLIC HEARING (for consultation on housing needs)
+Ad# 0001339249 THE THE THE THE NOTARY PUBLIC

+STATE OF HAWAII - EXH 11 \ No. 90-263 \ \(\frac{\pi}{2}\)

+AP-05 - Executive Sum AP-12 - Participatio • 200

+E OF HANKING

-Pursuant to 24 CFR Part 91, notice is hereby given that the Hawail Housing Finance and Development Corporation (HHFDC), Department of Business, Economic Development and Tourism, State of Hawaii, will prepare an Annual Action Plan (AAP) for Program Year 2021-2022 (PY2021), as part of the Consolidated Plan (CP) process.
-In preparation for this AAP, HHFDC will consult with local governments and residents at public hearings in each county.
-Due to the COVID-19 sendemic and resonated lines (re-scaled distancing multiple hearing). pandemic and recommendations for social distancing, public hearings will be held by electronic means.
-A virtual public hearing for the County of Kauai will be held jointy with the Kauai County Housing Agency on Monday, November 23, 2020 at 2:00 pm.
+Pursuant to 24 CFR Part 91, notice is hereby given that the Hawaii Housing Finance and Development Corporation (HHFDC), Department of Business, Economic Development and Tourism, State of Hawaii, will prepare an Annual Action Plan (AAP) for Program Year 2022-2023 (PY2022), as part of the Consolidated Plan (CP) process.
+In preparation for this AAP, HHFDC will consult with local governments and residents at public hearings to be held in each county, in support of ongoing efforts to curb the spread of the COVID-19 pandemic, hearings will be held via electronic means.
+In the City & County of Honolulu (City), HHFDC will conduct a virtual hearing iointly with the City's Department of Budget and Fiscal conduct a virtual hearing jointly with the City's Department of Budget and Fiscal Services on Friday, September 10, 2021 at 10:00 a.m.
+In addition to the PY2022 AAP, the City will cover its Consolidated Annual Performance and Evaluation Report (CAPER) for Program Year 2021-2022 (PY2021).